Should I translate my website? That’s a question many business owners ask themselves.

 - tour and event organizers

-As we have learned earlier, English is not always enough and having access to their native language is tremendously important to consumers.
+As we learned earlier, English is not always enough and having access to their native language is tremendously important to consumers.
 Having access to a fully translated website in their mother tongue makes it much more likely someone will book a tour with you, stay at your place or take advantage of your services.

 This is also valid for other businesses that cater to tourists such as hospitals and government agencies.